Jobs Career Advice Post Job

 5. List your work experience and key achievement starting with the most recent

-6. List your educational qualification starting with the most recent
+6. List your educational qualifications, starting with the most recent

 7. Include your skills and training/qualifications